jan-dolata/crude-crud/wiki/ORDERED_LIST.md

         // new item will store in first place
         $this->storeInFirstPlace();

-        if (Auth:user()->cannotOrderListOfBooks())
+        // example of using blocking options method if (Auth:user()->cannotOrderListOfBooks())
             $this->crudeSetup->lockOrderOption();
     }

-    public function prepareQuery()
+    // you do not need to override this method in such a way,
+    // but if you do, make sure that the models of the collection has the required attributes public function prepareQuery()
     {
         return $this->model->select('id', 'title', 'order');
-    }
+        // default method returns $this->model,
+        // it will be the same result in this example }
 }